 Similarly, while Rooster stands in for the ghost of Goose as far as Maverick’s guilt is concerned, it works both ways.
 Maverick has been making a bungled attempt at being a long-distant dad to Rooster – hence cutting him from flight school as a way of keeping him alive.

 Substitute or not, their antler-twisting is classic father-son angst, mirroring the tensions of reaching out for love and fighting for superiority.
 In the end, this older Maverick is a father figure – to his crew, but more specifically to Rooster.

 Eventually, Rooster asks for his dad’s guidance from beyond the grave, and even imagines him answering.
 Actually, it’s Maverick who answers; it’s also Maverick who keeps him alive and guides him home.

 The film concludes with mission success against a conveniently unnamed enemy.
 But, fast planes and fancy footwork aside – a savvy message to America’s future enemies – like most movies, it’s really about family.

 Actually, its about two families.
 Maverick finally settles down with Penny and her daughter showing he can bury the past, grow up and move on.
 But the bigger resolution is him gaining a son … and giving that boy a father.

 Top Gun: Maverick (2022), directed by Joseph Kosinski

 - Iron Eagle (1986 fighter pilot franchise, movie twin?)

-- Mission: Impossible, Days of Thunder, Collateral (Tom Cruise takes other modes of transport)
+- Mission: Impossible, Days of Thunder, Collateral (Tom Cruise and transport)

 - An Officer and a Gentleman (military, bromance)